Canada orders security review of Shandong bid for Arctic gold mine

-TORONTO (Reuters) - Canada has ordered a national security review of Shandong Gold Mining Co Ltd's 600547.SS1787.HK bid to acquire a gold mine in the Canadian Arctic, the mine's owner said on Thursday.
+TORONTO (Reuters) - Canada has ordered a national security review of Shandong Gold Mining Co Ltd's 600547.SS1787.HK bid to acquire a gold mine in the Canadian Arctic, the mine's owner said on Thursday, in the latest sign of pushback faced by China's state miners.

 The review comes amid a diplomatic rift between Canada and China over the 2018 arrest by Canadian police of Huawei Technologies Co Ltd's HWT.UL chief financial officer, Meng Wanzhou.